 3. Pour in the beer.
 Mix gently.
 Garnish the glass rim with a notched cucumber slice.
 Serve.

 Thoroughly mix 2 tablespoons coarse (kosher or sea) salt and 1 tablespoon ground chipotle chile powder in a small bowl.
 Pour out onto a small plate to use for rimming beer glasses.

 Short for michelada, the chelada is a michelada variation with sauce, spices and chile.
 This version uses the fixings of a Bloody Mary.

-Pour into a tall glass filled with ice and stir.
+Pour the ingredients into a tall glass filled with, ice and stir.

 †Maggi Sauce, made by Nestlé, is a seasoning of salt, spices and pepper.
 The recipe varies around the world, based on local tastes.
 You can substitute soy sauce and freshly-ground pepper.